amitrana001/DynaMITe/README.md

 ## Acknowledgement
 The main codebase is built on top of [detectron2](https://github.com/facebookresearch/detectron2) framework and is inspired from [Mask2Fromer](https://github.com/facebookresearch/Mask2Former).

-The Interactive segementation tool is modified from [RITM]( https://github.com/saic-vul/ritm_interactive_segmentation).
+The interactive segementation demo tool is modified from [RITM]( https://github.com/saic-vul/ritm_interactive_segmentation).